miltdeherrera/weather-app/README.md

 # weather-app
-Async weather app in Node.js, using various APIs (weatherstack, mapbox).
+Async weather app in Node.js, using various APIs (weatherstack, Mapbox).

 This app uses the [weatherstack](https://weatherstack.com) API free plan, which only allows 250 API calls/month, so if the app is not working, that's probably why.